tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 Follow [this guide](https://guides.tidalmg.com/tidal-tools.html) to install Tidal Tools on your internet connected server.

+Next, install Tidal tools on your offline server with one of two options:

 ### Option 1: Use SCP to transfer the binary
 Tidal Tools is a single binary file, so it's simple to transfer this over to your offline server with SCP.